 - Emma Rooney, Creativity Facilitator & Founder, Blooming Caravan, Toronto, Ontario

-As a registered horticultural therapist, ecological educator and professional gardener, I am passionate about promoting the health and well-being of people and planet through daily engagement with nearby nature.
+As a registered horticultural therapist and online educator, I'm passionate about promoting the health and well-being of people and planet through daily engagement with nearby nature.

 For 23 years, I developed and facilitated therapeutic garden programs for seniors living in care homes, while supervising and mentoring many students and volunteers.
 I taught people with mental health issues how to grow their own food, collaborated on the design of restorative and enabling gardens, and created and taught a 130-hour Horticultural Therapy Certificate Program.